Magistrates Court Guide

-For more information and the criteria of the 'merit' test please see the link below.
+For more information and a full list of possible eligibility criteria of the 'merit' test please see the link below.

-A legal aid accredited solicitor will advise you if your particular case will pass the Interests of Justice 'merit' test and the financial means test.
-A legal aid solicitor can also make an application for legal aid to the Legal Services Commission (LSC) on your behalf if they think you will qualify for a legal aid representation order.
+A legal aid accredited solicitor will advise you if your particular case is likely to pass the Interests of Justice 'merit' test and the financial means test.
+A legal aid solicitor can also make an application for legal aid to the Legal Services Commission (LSC) on your behalf.

 LEGAL AID IN ENGLAND AND WALES

-The LSC - Legal Services Commission run the legal aid system in England and Wales.
+The LAA - Legal Aid Agency run the legal aid system in England and Wales.